sambatriste/netty-wiki-translation/Using-as-a-generic-library.md

 ### The global event loop

-Sometimes, it is very handy to have a unique executor that is always available and that doesn't need life cycle management.  `GlobalEventExecutor` is a single-threaded singleton `EventExecutor` which starts its thread lazily and stops when there's no pending task for a while.
+Sometimes you want a unique executor that is always available and that doesn't need life cycle management. `GlobalEventExecutor` is a single-threaded singleton `EventExecutor` which starts its thread lazily and stops when there have been no pending tasks for a while.

 ```java
 GlobalEventExecutor.INSTANCE.execute(new Runnable() { ... });